infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 ## Step 4: Add a shared ESLint configuration with TypeScript

-In a monorepo setup, maintaining consistent code quality across TypeScript projects is essential.
+In our experience, maintaining consistent code quality across TypeScript projects within a monorepo is essential.
 Sharing a single ESLint configuration file between these apps ensures consistent coding standards and streamlines the development process.
+Let's go ahead and create an utility for that.

 1. Create a shared ESLint configuration package: